Scrapbook papers & elements from the kit The Best Is Yet To Come.

 This entry was originally posted at http://mrs-sweetpeach.dreamwidth.org/836109.html.

 (If the image refuses to load, you should be able to see it in a new tab by clicking here.)
-For me, the biggest event of the week was…
+Friday, after work, two of our friends came…